 Plitvice National Park is a UNESCO World Heritage site and one of the oldest and largest national parks in Croatia.
 Enjoy the time to explore it under your own steam and drink in the stunning natural beauty to be found here.

-Today meet your guide for a half day city tour of Zagreb on foot.
-Explore the historical Upper Town, visit Zagreb Cathedral and stroll along the lively Tkalciceva Street.
+Discover why Zagreb is one of the most loved cities in Central Europe on this 1.5 hour walking tour of Croatia's capital.
+Meet your local guide and head off on a sightseeing tour through the city.
+Walk through Ban Jelacic Square, past the Lotrscak tower, Klovicevi Dvori, Strossmayer promenade, Stone gate, Bloody Bridge Street, and many other highlights of this vibrant town, all the while learning of its history and present day life.
 In the afternoon perhaps visit one of Zagreb’s quirkiest attractions: The Museum of Broken Relationships – a homage to all the detritus left over when relationships go south.
 From stuffed toys to an axe used to destroy a former lover’s furniture and even a prosthetic leg - there are some fascinating exhibits on show!
 (B)

 Today explore Zagreb’s refined Lower Town, which is very different to the medieval old town.
 This part of the city was laid out in the 1800s and unlike the twisting alleys of the medieval core it’s all wide avenues and grand neo-classical buildings.
 If you are a fan of markets, then make a morning visit to Zagreb’s daily farmers market - Dolac Market, which sells produce from regional farms and local artisans.
 (B)